mahajandy/checkstyle/README.md

 Support/Sponsor checkstyle
 ========

-If you want to speed up fixing of issue and want to encourage somebody in internet to resolve any issue:
+If you want to speed up the fixing of an issue and want to encourage somebody in internet to resolve any issue:
 [![][bountysource img]][bountysource]
 [![][salt.bountysource img]][salt.bountysource]